-While the TPM_ACCESS_x register is the most critical, the availability of the other registers is important for performance reasons.
+While a TPM_ACCESS_x register is the most critical, the availability of the other registers is important for performance reasons.

-This section contains the timing requirements for the TPM's registers.
+This section contains the timing requirements for a TPM's registers.
 The normative requirements describing the relationship between the individual fields within a register are contained in Sections 6.5.2.4 Access Register, 6.5.2.5 Status Register, and 6.5.3 CRB Interface Requirements.

 - 1. Within 500 microseconds of the completion of TPM_INIT: - a.
-For FIFO interface, all fields within all TPM_ACCESS_x registers SHALL be a valid logical level as indicated by the tpmRegValidSts field being set to a 0 or a1. - b.
-For CRB interface, all fields within TPM_LOC_STATE_X register SHALL be a valid logical level as indicated by the tpmRegValidSts field being set to a 0 or a 1. - 2.
-For TPMs which do not comply with FIPS 140-2 Self-Test requirements, within TIMEOUT_D, see Section 6.5.1.4 Interface Timeouts, from the completion of TPM_INIT:
+For FIFO interface, all fields within all TPM_ACCESS_x registers SHALL be a valid logical level as indicated by a TPMRegValidSts field being set to a 0 or a1.